Energy-Price-News-API/energy-prices-api/CONTRIBUTING.md

   - In order to encourage others to join in, feel free to share what you have done on your social media/websites
   - If you know someone that has done something similar, please show them this project as their input would be greatly appreciated

-### A link to a resource for people who have never contributed to open source before.
-Here are a couple of friendly tutorials you can check out: http://makeapullrequest.com/ and http://www.firsttimersonly.com/

-Working on your first Pull Request?
-You can learn how for *free* by checking [this repo, first-contributions](https://github.com/firstcontributions/first-contributions/blob/main/README.md).

 # Getting started
 ### A quick walkthrough of how to submit a contribution.